MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/designing-holograms.md

 ## Using Mixed Reality Capture

-One of the most characteristic features of this app is that we used a Mixed reality Capture to teach and demonstrate mr design concepts.​
+One of the most characteristic features of this app is that we used a Mixed reality Capture to teach and demonstrate Mixed Reality design concepts.​

 Microsoft has two Mixed Reality Capture studios, one in Redmond and the other in San Francisco.
 Microsoft also licenses this technology  to other studios including Avatar Dimension in Washington D.C., Metastage in Los Angeles, Dimension Studios in London, SK Telecom in Seoul and Volucap in Berlin.
 You can find more information on our [Mixed Reality Capture Studios here](https://www.microsoft.com/mixed-reality/capture-studios).​